 The Myth: Eating Pineapple Can Trigger Labour

-Pineapple contains an enzyme called bromelain, which is thought to soften the cervix.
-That’s probably where this myth began.
-But realistically, the amount you’d need to eat to have any effect would be… a lot.
-So while it’s a tasty snack, don’t rely on it to get labour going.
+This one has been around for years.
+Pineapple contains an enzyme called bromelain, which can soften the cervix – and that’s probably where the myth started.
+But the amount you’d need to eat to have any real effect is genuinely vast.
+We’re not talking a few slices.
+Enjoy your pineapple because it’s delicious, but don’t eat an entire crate of it hoping to get things moving.

 a candlelit bath setting